OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/lambda-to-append-index.md

-Similarly, attempting to access a Single Page Application such as an Angular project using a versioned folder such as `https://infomapper.openwaterfoundation.org/1.4.0` correctly appends the necessary string to the URL so the home page is shown.
+Similarly, attempting to access a Single Page Application such as an Angular project using a versioned folder such as `https://infomapper.openwaterfoundation.org/1.4.0` correctly appends the necessary string to the URL so the application home page for the specific version is shown.